 No matter where you are, feel free to ask for an espresso.

 They are fervent coffee drinkers.
 The art of relaxing at a café and catching up with friends over an expresso is prominent.
 In Albania, there are an absurd number of coffee shops.
 While there, drink expressos to blend in and enjoy the authentic Albanian culture.

 That’s it for this blog post.
 Now you know all the key aspects that make Albanian traditions and people unique.

-If you’re looking for more critical information about Albanian culture, don’t forget to check out the Ling App.
-Ling App is the best effort in learning any new language since it provides many learning methods.
-When you create an account, you’ll discover that we have divided the subjects into beginner, intermediate and advanced levels for you to choose according to your level.
+If you’re looking for more critical information about Albanian culture, don’t forget to check out the Ling app.
+It is the best resource for learning any new language since it provides many learning methods.
+When you create an account, you’ll discover that we have divided the subjects into beginner, intermediate, and advanced levels for you to choose according to your level.
 From there, we’ll help you gain proficiency in no time!
-So download the Ling App from Google Playstore or App Store and start learning the Albanian language like a pro.
+So download the Ling app from Google Playstore or App Store and start learning the Albanian language like a pro.